Your doctor might suggest this type of treatment if you’ve had an injury or illness that makes it hard to do daily tasks.

 - Get a splint or brace

-People of all ages get physical therapy.
+People of all ages benefit from physical therapy.
 It can treat a variety of health problems.

 What Is a Physical Therapist?

-These licensed health professionals get specific graduate training in physical therapy.
+These licensed health professionals engage in specific graduate training in physical therapy.
 You may hear them called PTs or physiotherapists.

 Physical therapists evaluate your condition and develop a care plan that guides your therapy.
 They may perform hands-on treatments for your symptoms.
 They also teach you special exercises to help you move and function better.